 Featured on Andrew Zimmern and Anthony Bourdain’s respective Food shows, I knew I needed to venture to Scott’s BBQ on my travels through South Carolina.

 A local joint with customers who return more than a few times per week coming back for more because they know it’s that good.

 It is a bucket of sauce that is spread on the entire hog to cover as it rotates on the spit for a minimum of 24 hours.
 The wood they use is pecan, hickory, and oak for the smoking process.

 I, unfortunately, did not have the option to try their BBQ Chicken, which I hear is awesome, as it was sold out before we arrived.

 Cash Only.
-Cold Drinks (Bottled) available to purchase in coolers inside the restaurant.
+Cold Drinks (Bottled) are available to purchase in coolers inside the restaurant.
 Tables inside and picnic benches outside to enjoy your food.

 Scott’s Bar-B-Que, definitely worth the detour off the major highways for good South Carolina BBQ.

 But, sure, you can cherry-pick reviews from those review sites.
 What about the folks who train the judges for SC BBQ competitions?

 There are those among us who think Scott’s B.B.Q., just outside of Hemingway, SC, is as good as it gets.
 And it’s hard to argue with them…

 The menu is relatively simple at Scott’s.
 It features whole-hog, wood-cooked barbecue by the pound, plate, or sandwich.
 There is also a chicken plate and a ribeye sandwich or plate.
 Sides include baked beans and coleslaw.
 You can also buy their BBQ sauce, or have Scott’s cook a whole, half, or quarter hog, or whole chicken or turkey for you.
 See the full menu above.

 Scott’s Bar-B-Que is open on Wednesday (9:30 am – 6 pm), Thursday, Friday, and Saturday (9:30 am – 7 pm).